 Tessa’s award-winning linked short story collection, LONDON ROAD: LINKED STORIES, received a ‘Featured’ review from Kirkus, is an Amazon best-seller, and a gold medal winner in the 2012 eLit Awards.
 Her non-fiction book, COCKTAILS FOR BOOK LOVERS (Sourcebooks), is also an Amazon best-seller.

-Her many publication credits include the Connecticut Review and Equinox, a UK poetry journal archived by the English Arts Council at the Southbank Centre, London.
+Her publication credits include the Connecticut Review and Equinox, a UK poetry journal archived by the English Arts Council at the Southbank Centre, London.
+(See ‘About’ page for more.)
 She’s currently writing a contemporary fantasy novel inspired by British mythology and pursuing her MFA in Writing at the Vermont College of Fine Arts.

 She is founder and editor of eChook Digital Publishing. eChook won a silver medal in the 2012 eLit Awards and its stories have been read by thousands of readers in 100+ countries.

-Tessa is also host, writer and producer of BookGirlTV (BGTV), an award-winning digital channel that promotes books and reading.
-BGTV has 6 million+ minutes viewed on YouTube and 10,000+ likes on Facebook.
+Tessa is also host of BookGirlTV (BGTV), an award-winning digital channel that offers book reviews and craft lessons for writers.
+BGTV has 6 million+ minutes viewed on YouTube.

 BookGirlTV’s YouTube channel features tips for writers and interviews with popular authors such as Dani Shapiro, Jane Green and Pulitzer prize-winner Anna Quindlen.

-For more information, please email info @ tessasmithmcgovern.com
+For more information, please email Tessa at tessasmithmcgovern @ gmail.com